Munitions

 Launcher compatibility

-A TASS report quoted an expert saying the missile can be launched from existing Iskander and Oreshnik launchers
+A TASS report quoted an expert saying the missile can be adapted for existing Iskander and Oreshnik launchers; the claim is not independently verified

 Arms-control status